bitburner-official/bitburner-src/src/Documentation/doc/en/programming/terminal_pipes_and_redirects.md

 ### Piping into scripts

-When a script is part of a pipe chain, it can read from stdin using `ns.getStdin()`.
-The script receives whatever the previous command wrote to stdout.
+When a script is part of a pipe chain, it can read any input piped into its `run` command using `ns.getStdin()`.
+The script receives anything the previous command wrote to its stdout.

 ```
 [home /]> echo "input data" | run myScript.js